-It was found that at the crossroads of section lines five miles south of Wymore, where currently lies the Bethel Cemetery, is where the Bethel Welsh Church was built in 1879.
-It stood until 1960.
-This church became the hub for Welsh immigrants that made the area its home.
-The area reminded immigrants of their homeland with rolling hills and the Blue River.
-The settlement located on both sides of Highway 77, joining on the east was the Otoe Indian Reservation; on the north was the town of Blue Springs and extended three miles south and west.
-These Welsh settlers, as well as the Germans and Bohemians settlers were and are currently key figures in the history of the community.
+Local historians turned their attention to the Bethel Cemetery five miles south of Wymore, where the Bethel Welsh Church was built in 1879.
+Bethel became the hub for Welsh settlement in the area, which reminded immigrants of their homeland with its rolling prairies and the scenic Blue River.
+The settlement was located on both sides of what is now Highway 77, joining on the east with the Otoe Indian Reservation.
+To the north was the town of Blue Springs.
+These Welsh settlers, as well as German and Bohemian immigrants, were key figures in the history of the community.

 The town of Wymore did not come into existence until May 21, 1881, the date the plat was legally recorded by Sam Wymore.
 The Bethel Welsh Church remained in operation until 1960, when the remaining members made the difficult decision to demolish the building to prevent its abandonment and decay.
 The cemetery, however, it still lovingly tended by the descendants of the Welsh pioneers.

 Raised in a Welsh-speaking home, Ellsworth Closs provided a link to these early Welsh settlers.
 His dedication to his Welsh-American heritage continued after his death on September 27, 2000.
 His family designated the GPWHP as the recipient of his memorial donations, which became the financial foundation of the project.
 We can never express to his family how much this has meant to us and he is honored at the Welsh Heritage Centre in Wymore.